rust-lang/rust/src/doc/reference.md

 UTF-32 string.

-A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 codepoints.
-Since `str` is of unknown size, it is not a _first-class_ type, but can only be instantiated through a pointer type, such as `&str` or `String`.
+A value of type `str` is a Unicode string, represented as an array of 8-bit unsigned bytes holding a sequence of UTF-8 code points.
+Since `str` is of unknown size, it is not a _first-class_ type, but can only be instantiated through a pointer type, such as `&str`.

 ### Tuple types